Definition of the target group(s)

 Basic education is also provided by two private and five state-owned reform schools.
 The state-owned reform schools as children’s protection institutions offer special needs education and child welfare services.
 The pupils living in reform schools may come from problematic backgrounds, have severe emotional problems and be socially maladjusted.

 If a pupil is a patient of specialised health care at a hospital, the municipality in which the hospital is located is responsible for arranging instruction for the pupil.

 Admission requirements and choice of school

 The decision on the special support is made by the local authority.
-According to the Basic Education Act, it always requires consultation with the pupil and the parents or guardians.
-If the decision is made against the consent of the parents, they have the right to appeal against the decision.
-Each pupil is to be provided with an individual education plan (IEP), which is based on the curriculum and enables individualisation of the general syllabus if needed.
+According to the Basic Education Act, the decision requires consultation with the pupil and their parents or guardians.
+If the decision is made against the consent of the parents, they have the right to appeal against it.
+The pupil must be provided with an individualised education plan (IEP).
+If needed, it enables individualisation of the general syllabus.